shravan-padakanti/scala-1/Subtyping-and-Generics.md

 ```scala
 def assertAllPos[S <: IntSet](r: S): S = ...
 ```

 Here, `<: IntSet` is an **upper bound** of the type parameter S: It means that S can be instantiated only to types that conform to IntSet. <br/>

+### Upper Bounds
 Generally, the notation.
 * S <: T means: S is a subtype of T, and
 * S >: T means: S is a supertype of T, or T is a subtype of S.

+### Lower Bounds
+You can also use a lower bound for a type variable.
+Example: `S >: NonEmpty` introduces a type parameter S that can range only over supertypes of NonEmpty.
+So S could be one of NonEmpty, IntSet, AnyRef, or Any.